 Go Where The Royals Have Gone

 The show is an important event on the royal calendar, too.
-Many years, the Queen herself attends, but if she is not coming, other senior members of the royal family attend every year.
+Senior members of the royal family attend every year.
 Don’t expect to be able to rub shoulders with a princess or prince, though.
 They get to visit on a preview, the Monday before the show opens to the public.

 Be Educated And Inspired

 Each year, the flower show has a special theme, and this year it is wild plants and natural design.
 The wildflower theme this year is taken care of by displays of show gardens and flower arrangements that include weeping willows, blooming hedgerows, poppies, buttercups, and even the humble nettle.

 The show doesn’t only display a dazzling array of color, shape, and scent but also aims to inspire you to create your own garden, balcony, or indoor arrangements.
 The Great Pavilion, for instance, has a House Plant Studio to give you the best ideas of how to bring nature into your home.

 The latest discoveries in horticultural science are explained and the exhibitors are generous with their advice too, so you will never again accidentally drown your plants or overfeed them.
 Very interesting is the wooden hut that is called The Hub, which explains projects like Greening Grey Britain.

 For the first time, the show will feature All About Plants, a show garden within the Great Pavillion that highlights the many ways in which plants can influence mental health.